Mastering Revit Materials

 Airport signage

 We created a variety of airport signage families for a major architectural firm working on a US airport project.
-For these families, we had access to detailed manufacturer resources with sample decals, allowing us to go the extra mile and create very realistic custom texture images in combination with parametric 3D text that could be scheduled.
+For these families, we had access to detailed manufacturer resources with sample decals, allowing us to go the extra mile and create very realistic custom texture images in combination with parametric 3D text which could be scheduled.

 Atos Supercomputer